12th Armoured Brigade (United Kingdom): Order of Battle

+After the Boer War, the 12th Brigade became a permanent headquarters in 1902, stationed with the 6th Division at Plymouth.
+By 1907, it was still part of the 6th Division, but now stationed at Colchester in Eastern Command.
+In the Expeditionary Force established by the Haldane reforms, the 12th Brigade at Colchester and later at Dover became part of the 4th Division.
+It remained so until the outbreak of World War I.

 First World War

 During the First World War, the 12th Brigade, a regular army formation, was assigned to the 4th Infantry Division.
 It was dispatched to France, crossing the English Channel on 22 August 1914, as part of the British Expeditionary Force (BEF) and saw action in the First Battle of the Marne beginning in September 1914.
-It then spent much of the rest of the conflict engaged in trench warfare.
+It then spent much of the remaining conflict engaged in trench warfare.

 Order of battle

 The 12th Brigade was constituted as follows during the war: